 In the simplest of terms, these are ways to measure how effective your operations are.
-From inventory management to costs of running the business, these are numbers that arise from, and eat into, your profits.
+From inventory management to the costs of running the business, these are numbers that arise from and eat into, your profits.
 But even before we measure the metrics that have a direct impact on the profit, we need to know how to manage inventory effectively.

 For every single product, there is such a thing as safety stock.
 This is the minimum number of items that you need to have in stock to avoid running out.
 The simplest way to calculate your required safety stock levels is by comparing the maximum sales to average sales over a period of time.